-Each NO must ensure all gas in the distribution system complies with Part 2 of NZS 5263 (SM Regulations 16-18)

-Each NO conducts spot checks from time to time to test whether the gas in its distribution network meets the detectability requirements set out in NZS 5263.
+Obligation Each NO must ensure all gas in the distribution system is odorised and is readily detectable when mixed with air at concentrations equivalent to and in excess of one-fifth of the lower explosive limit of the gas.complies with Part 2 of NZS 5263 (SM Regulations reg16(1)-18) Means of Compliance Each NO conducts spot checks from time to time to test whether the gas in its distribution network meets the detectability requirements set out in NZS 5263.
 Where a test fails, the NO advises affected gas retailers as soon as reasonably practicable and takes all reasonable steps to remedy the situation.
 (Good industry practice.
 For example, see Powerco 2018 AMP s4.5.2 Operational Reliability)